jasonumiker-sysdig/kubernetes-security-demos/README.md

 ### Escaping container to open an interactive nsenter shell on the host
 We can also use kubectl exec interactively (the -it) option to leverage that same container escape approach as a sort of "ssh to the host as root".
 This is showing how an external or even inside threat actor can take some access to the cluster with kubectl conmbined with insecure options in the PodSpec to break out of their container and get privilege escalation.

-1. `kubectl config get-contexts` - Confirming we are still signed in as John who should be limited to the team2 namespace (as we gave him a Role there rather than a ClusterRole)
+1. `kubectl config use-context microk8s-john` - Sign back in as John who should be limited to the team2 namespace (as we gave him a Role there rather than a ClusterRole)
 1. `kubectl describe secret hello-secret -n team1` - as expected we can't get at team1's secrets as john (as he only has access to team2's namespace)
 1. `cd ~/kubernetes-security-demos/demos`
 1. `cat nsenter-node.sh` - as we said you can ask for some things in your Podspecs such as hostPID and a privileged security context that allow you to break out of the Linux namespace boundaries of containers.
 This asks for those things and then runs a tool called ns-enter to leave our Linux namespace for the host one.
 This should result in us having an interactive shell to the Kubernetes Node and as root.